Class Action Settlements in Progress

 Join your class now.
 Time is running out.

 Ashley Furniture Case brought on behalf of commission furniture sales associates for recovery of minimum wages.
+Class certified and on appeal to the Ninth Circuit Court of Appeals.

 Catholic Healthcare West Misclassification claim on behalf of Information Technology employees for failure to pay overtime.